ricafolio/destinasyon-app/README.md

 # Destinasyon

 Welcome to the Destinasyon repository! ✨

-This is a travel destination finder app that uses AI technology to suggest the best travel destinations in the Philippines.
+This is a travel destination finder app that uses AI technology to suggest the best travel destinations in the world.
 The app is built with Next.js, React, Tailwind CSS, and powered by OpenAI and Google Places API.

 ![Destinasyon UI](https://i.imgur.com/SLtvsCz.png)